tudo-seal/CLS-CAD/applications/cls-cad-backend/README.md

 ---

-In the following, the steps to set up CLS-CPS are given.
+In the following, the steps to set up CLS-CAD-BACKEND are given.

 ## Prerequisites